WillGChapman/WillGChapman.github.io/README.md

 ## About Me

-With a background spanning psychology, neuropsychology, and data science, I specialise in advanced statistical analysis, multilevel and mixture modelling, and computational approaches to complex data.
-My skillset includes experimental design, parameter estimation, and the application of modern statistical techniques to large and heterogeneous datasets.
-I am particularly interested in big data challenges, especially those arising in healthcare, where robust modelling and reproducible workflows can drive improvements in research and patient outcomes.
-I also have a strong interest in probabilistic programming for Bayesian model fitting, leveraging these tools to better capture uncertainty and complexity in data.
-My PhD explored how perceptual uncertainty influences human actions, using three-dimensional motion tracking and multilevel modelling.
-I am passionate about reproducible research and open science, and currently contribute to projects improving healthcare data pipelines and other research using large publicly available datasets.
+I’m a recovering psychologist turned data wrangler, now working at the Jean Golding Institute.
+My career has been a journey from poking at brains to poking at spreadsheets.
+Sometimes with more success than others.
+I specialise in making sense of messy, complicated data (and occasionally making it messier), especially in healthcare, where the stakes are high and the datasets are even higher.
+My PhD involved convincing people to reach for things while I tried to figure out what they were thinking—turns out, it’s complicated.
+I’m passionate about open science, reproducible research, and pretending I understand Bayesian statistics.
+If you need someone to find patterns in chaos, or just want to talk about the joys and frustrations of big data, I’m your person (or at least, I know where to look).

 ## Professional Experience